Setting Goals – Prioritizing Your Golf Improvement Program

-Setting goals for your short and long-term success as well as your enjoyment of golf is essential if you are looking to rid yourself of the frustration you are experiencing.
-But you have to remember, that your goals, without a plan, are only dreams, a major cause of you experiencing frustration with your game.
-As you set goals, realize that you are creating a flexible plan for success that does include understanding your objectives and the variables that may contribute or deny you the success you desire.
+This is how you achieve short and long-term success.
+As well as your enjoyment of golf is essential if you’re looking to rid yourself of the frustration you now experience.
+You must remember your goals, without a plan, are only dreams.
+This is a major cause of why you currently experience frustration with your golf swing mechanics.
+As you set goals, realize you are creating a flexible plan for success.
+It does include understanding your objectives and the variables that may contribute or deny you the success you desire.
 This is true whether you are setting goals for your improvement or your performance.

-So many times I will meet a new client and ask them two very important questions; “Why do you play golf,” and what do you ultimately want to achieve as a golfer?”
-The answers to these questions vary and most of the time provided in a general insight into a client’s desires.
-The obvious follow-up question is, “How do you plan to achieve your goal and maintain the reason why you play?”
-This question is typically answered with no specific detail as to how that individual plans to obtain the desired outcome.
-If you are not setting goals with specific tasks within a flexible plan, can you realistically anticipate achieving your desired objectives?
-No matter what industry or sport, setting goals must include specific yet realistic tasks, within a timeline, that is flexible enough that it bends and molds itself as progress allows.
+Answers vary but most of the time provide a general insight into a client’s desires.
+The obvious follow-up question?
+“How do you plan to achieve your goals and maintain the reason why you play?”
+Most clients answer this question with no specific detail; no plan to obtain their desired outcome.
+If there aren’t specific tasks within a flexible plan, can you realistically anticipate achieving your desired objectives?
+No matter what industry or sport, setting goals must include specific yet realistic tasks.
+There should be a timeline.
+And both the tasks and timeline need flexibility to bend and mold as progress allows.
 Golf is no different.

 With most of my private clientele, I provide them a form, similar to the pyramid depicted within this post, and ask the client to put the ultimate goal they want to achieve at the top of the pyramid.
 Next I ask any long-term goals they think will allow them to reach the ultimate success.
 Typically, these are the items most everyone can envision, but fail to devise a plan to achieve.

-At this phase of setting goals, I typically the client how much time and effort are they willing to commit to obtain their ultimate goal.
-Based upon the answer is how we jointly fill in the blanks of the remainder of the pyramid, starting at the bottom and working our way to the top.
+At this phase of setting goals, I typically ask the client how much time and effort they’re willing to commit to obtaining their ultimate goal.
+Based upon their answer is how we jointly fill in the blanks of their pyramid.
+Starting at the bottom and working our way to the top.

-I invite you to determine your ultimate goal as a golfer and begin the process of setting goals for your golf improvement using your own Success Pyramid.
-Fill in the top block first, and then if you can. work from the bottom up to set realistic and achievable goals.
-The bottom layers should include the simplest of items that provide foundational support to the upper levels.
-As this series progresses, we’ll continue to discuss setting goals and how you can use your Success Pyramid in a more productive way to achieve the goals you set.
+I invite you to determine your ultimate goal as a golfer and begin the process of setting your goals for improvement.
+Use your own Success Pyramid.
+Fill in the top block first.
+Then work from the bottom up, setting realistic and achievable goals.

-At any time, feel free to share your experiences as well as what your ultimate goal(s) as a golfer.
-Your comments on Facebook and Twitter are always welcome along with and questions, photos, or videos you want to include.
-Your real life situations we can address in this series, which will bring more meaning of this series of posts to you.
+At any time, feel free to share your experiences.
+As well as what your ultimate goal(s) as a golfer.
+Your comments on Facebook and Twitter are always welcome.
+Be sure to include questions, photos, or videos.
+Your real life situations we can address in this series.
+In turn, bringing more meaning to you.